jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-06-01-why-does-not-God-reveal-himself-physically.md

 Some are joyed by that. _"Really?
 Wow!"_

-Some are skeptical. _"There are lots of programs who disappeared before but came back later with more information and functionality in them.
+Some are skeptical. _"There are lots of programs who disappeared before but came back later with more information and more functionality in them.
 How could you be any different than them?"_

 The skeptical ones want Juan to prove that he came from another world.